NeuroLink Bridge

 The lamp hits the wall.
 Your son is screaming words you can't understand, his fists swinging at anything within reach.
 Your daughter is crying in her bedroom, door locked.
 Your shoulder throbs from where he connected five minutes ago, and somewhere in the back of your mind, you're wondering if the neighbors can hear.

-If this scene feels familiar, you're not alone—and you're not failing.
-Meltdowns that include hitting, kicking, biting, or throwing things are exhausting and heartbreaking, and far more common than most people realize.
+Meltdowns that include hitting, kicking, biting, or throwing things are exhausting and heartbreaking—and far more common than most people realize.
 The isolation cuts deep: judgment from strangers in public, scared siblings at home, and the weight of loving your child fiercely while sometimes feeling afraid of them.
 What you're experiencing is one of the hardest parts of autism parenting, and you deserve real support—not platitudes.

 The Meltdown Isn't a Choice